hotwired-laravel/turbo-laravel/README.md

 </turbo-frame>
 ```

-This will essentially replace the contents of the frame with a matching frame in the page specified as the `src=`
-attribute.
-You can also trigger a frame visit with a link outside the frame itself:
+This will essentially replace the contents of the frame with a matching frame in the page specified as the `src=` attribute.
+The request will be made as soon as the Frame renders.
+You can also annotate it with `loading="lazy"` and the request will only be sent when the frame appears in the viewport (when visible).
+You could also trigger a frame visit with a link outside the frame itself:

 ```blade
 <div>